Worthing and Littlehampton Coast Guide

 Worthing is a typical south coast resort and has been since Victorian times.
 The original town dates back to Roman times but there is not much sense of history in this pleasant town today.
 Worthing has everything thing you need for a relaxing holiday - safe, sandy beaches, a promenade, attractive gardens and plenty of restaurants and entertainment.

-For details of Worthing Hotels and Holidays, Guest Houses, Cottages and Attractions.
+For details of Worthing Hotels and Holidays, Guest Houses, Cottages and to visit Attractions.
 Go to Worthing Hotels Guest Houses and Cottages

 Present day Worthing is a thriving town of 100,000, the largest in West Sussex, with an excellent beach and promenade, a good shopping centre and an abundance of entertainment venues, including some well regarded theatres.
 The town became popular in the 18th century as a centre for medical recovery as the doctors of the day extolled the virtues of seawater.
 Its reputation was give a further boost when George III sent his poorly daughter, Princess Amelia, to the resort to recover.
 Sea bathing became very popular with Victorian folk and the town developed from a small fishing village become a fashionable resort.

 As is the case with many other British seaside resorts, Hastings suffered a period of decline after 1960, as fashions changed and Britons flocked to Europe for their holidays.
 However more recently the town has started to address these problems with an active investment programme and the town is recovering some of its lost glory.

 Worthing's pier was erected in 1862 at a staggering cost of £6,500 the pavilion was added in 1889.
 Since then it has been nearly wrecked on several occasions by storm and fire but it has been rebuilt on each occasion and is thriving again today.
 Worthing is also well known for its public gardens so take a stroll around them and unwind.